The Albino Treasure Coast strain has a nebulous history — most people aren’t certain where it came from or who developed

 With that said, we can offer a general average of psilocybin and psilocin content based on sample analysis and subjective experience from people who have used the mushroom.

 Most users state that the trip experience is about average.
-We estimate the average potency is somewhere between 0.50% and 1.00% total tryptamines.
+We estimate the average potency is somewhere between 0.50% and 1.00% of total tryptamines.

 The parent strain, Treasure Coast, has also been tested across two separate samples (both submitted by Holistic Health Bay Area).
 The first sample had 0.58% psilocybin and 0.07% psilocin (0.65% total tryptamines).
 The other sample tested 0.59% psilocybin and 0.09% psilocin (0.69% total tryptamine content).

 Albino Treasure Coast Variations & Genetic Relatives